Master of Science in Psychology (Conversion)

 No psychology degree?
 No problem: Whether your background is in arts, sciences, or any other field, Aston Online’s Masters in Psychology lets you transition confidently into psychology and related careers even if you didn’t study it at an undergraduate level.

-Join a top-ranked programme with proven career success: Ranked among the UK’s Top 5 for graduate prospects in psychology (Complete University Guide, 2024), this programme is your launchpad to real-world professional roles and rewarding career opportunities.
+Join a top-ranked programme with proven career success: Ranked 7th in the UK for graduate prospects in psychology (Complete University Guide, 2025).
+Aston University is your launchpad to real-world professional roles and rewarding career opportunities.

 Sharpen your research and problem-solving skills: Build essential expertise in research methods, critical thinking, and professional ethics to better understand human behaviour and make a meaningful difference in people’s lives, workplaces, and communities.